DROID report as basis for collection integrity checks

 Where to start

 To do this we need a DROID report (including checksums) exported as CSV (You can download DROID here – both DROID and the CSV Validator need JAVA installed) .
 DROID does not switch on checksum generation by default, so if you’ve not already enabled it, use <ctrl>+<shift>+P (or equivalent on other operating systems, or from the menu bar, Tools > Preferences…) to open the preferences dialogue box.
 Then select the check box labelled “Generate hash for each file using” and select an appropriate cryptographic hash function from the dropdown to the right of that label.
 DROID offers md5, sha1 and sha256 (as of version 6.4).
 Significant attacks exist against md5 and sha1, so those are probably not suitable for long term verification of your content, so sha256 is probably the best choice of those available.
 Note the warning that “Changes will only take effect after a new profile is created”, so after clicking OK, also create a new profile by clicking the white plus in a green circle (labelled New) in the DROID toolbar.
-As we’ll see below having analysis of the contents of archive files such as zip, tar etc in your DROID CSV can cause difficulties using the CSV Validator to check the integrity of your collection, so you may also wish to uncheck the box that turns that option on while your here (two boxes above the one for switching on checksum generation).
-If you’ve already got a DROID report with those rows in you can filter them out by manually deleting the rows in the CSV (I’d recommend using LibreOffice Calc for this, and make sure you set all columns to be treated as text on opening the file), and if you’ve already carried out the duplication of files based on a DROID report, you could delete the rows relating to deleted duplicates at the same.
+As we’ll see below, having analysis of the contents of archive files such as zip, tar etc in your DROID CSV can cause difficulties using the CSV Validator to check the integrity of your collection, so you may also wish to uncheck the box that turns that option on while you’re here (two boxes above the one for switching on checksum generation).
+If you’ve already got a DROID report with those rows in you can filter them out by manually deleting the rows in the CSV (I’d recommend using LibreOffice Calc for this, and make sure you set all columns to be treated as text on opening the file), and if you’ve already carried out the deduplication of files based on a DROID report, you could delete the rows relating to deleted duplicates at the same time.
 This may be quicker if you have a large collection, otherwise you could obviously just rerun DROID to generate a clean copy of the export CSV.

 Due to the way the file integrity check works within CSV Validator you need to choose a single folder as the starting point for DROID, so click the green plus labelled add in the toolbar and select your top-level folder, then click Start in the toolbar.
 For the purposes of using the CSV Validator we need to choose the option to export a row per format ID, rather than a row per file, otherwise you can get variable numbers of fields across the rows of your CSV file, which the validator does not like (as RFC 4180 states that a CSV file should have the same number of fields in each row).
 So, once the DROID run has completed, follow the steps indicated in the image (at step 2 make sure you select only the relevant profile), and then save your CSV file from the standard dialogue box that will open once you’ve clicked “Export profiles…” (you’ll need to manually add the .csv extension)